 Then the reality about this "I" or "mine" or "myself" becomes clear.
 They are just conventional words.
 There is no "I" to possess this mind-matter structure, these material and mental phenomena.
 Mere mind and matter constantly interact, constantly influence each other, and become a cause for the arising of each other, resulting in currents, cross-currents, and under-currents going on in what you call "I." Anattā becomes clear at the experiential level.

 Anicca, dukkha, anattā—that is, impermanence, misery, and egolessness—should not just be taken as a sectarian philosophy.
-They don’t apply just to Buddhists.
+They don’t apply just to those who call themselves 'Buddhists' (*).
 Everyone, man or woman, of any colour or religion, is merely a constant interaction of mind and matter.
 Out of ignorance, enormous attachment develops to this false ego, this "I," which brings nothing but misery.

 The law of nature becomes so clear with pattivedhana, with piercing, penetrating paññā.
 Without this, mere awareness will not help because you will always remain with the apparent truth, and you won’t understand the real, ultimate truth.
 A circus girl on a tightrope is very aware of every step she takes.
 Her life and parts of her body are in danger.
 Still she is far from liberation, because she is only with apparent truth, not with paññā inside."